DaeheeCodes/Star-Wars-inspirations/README.md

 ## Core Project

-This seemingly simple project is broken down into its smallest units and provides an array of reuseable functions and algorhythms.
+This seemingly simple project is broken down into its smallest units and provides an array of reuseable functions and algorithm.

 It also thinks about the users first by implementing UI/UX that is easy to understand and easy to maintain.
 For example, the application provides the user with an option to keep the screen from going to sleep by putting the application on "Frame Mode", when this is turned on it alerts the user that the screen will not be maintained on.